James-Dumas/STIBC/README.md

 archived {true | false} is whether or not the program is archived, obviously

-Also, STIBC is not as picky about code formatting as the actualy TI-Connect editor.
+Also, STIBC is not as picky about code formatting as the actual TI-Connect editor.
 Leading and trailing whitespace is ignored, and all tokens can be typed with a standard english keyboard. for example, instead of having to copy-paste a greek pi every time you want to use it, you just type `pi;`.
 Open stibc-tokens.json in the src folder to look at and change how all of the tokens are written.

 ##More Info
 Check format.md for info on the 8xp program file format.
 Most of the info needed for this project came from http://merthsoft.com/ and http://tibasicdev.wikidot.com/ so check those out too, they're pretty cool sites.